Abou Diaby: Style of play

 Diaby is often described as a typical box-to-box midfielder; a midfielder who is adept both offensively and defensively.
 While he can play as a defensive midfielder, Diaby has often attempted to distance himself from that position, admitting that "I am better if I have a holding midfielder with me".
 His club manager Arsène Wenger describes him similarly stating "He (Diaby) is more of an offensive player.
 He is not a defensive-minded player and he's not a holding player.
 He's a player who crosses the field at ease, goes from box to box like it's no distance and has good power as well".
 During his early years with Auxerre, he was often used as an attacking midfielder or a support striker due to his technical ability, close control, and dexterity to dribble past opponents or slip passes to teammates.

-Upon signing with Arsenal, club manager Wenger likened the player to former club player Patrick Vieira.
+Upon Diaby signing with Arsenal, club manager Wenger likened him to former club player Patrick Vieira.
 Wenger compared the two primarily because of the similarities between each player's physical appearance and positional preference.
 While the two are similar in appearance, Diaby has admitted that there are huge differences, stating, "I think maybe I am more attack-minded, a more technical player," and, "Vieira is much more aggressive.
 He makes more of a physical impact in a game, in midfield.
 He is amazing.
-I don’t think I have this quality yet.
+I don't think I have this quality yet.
 I think I can develop in that way but he is much stronger."
 In 2009, Wenger echoed Diaby's sentiments, stating, "I believe Vieira was more of a passer of the ball.
 Diaby is more of a dribbler, more offensive and makes more penetrating runs.
 Vieira was more of a constructor.
 They have a similar elegance and type of play but are not completely comparable".

 Diaby was often described as being injury-prone.
 After returning from a fractured ankle injury in late 2006, the midfielder endured persistent niggling injuries that resulted in Diaby failing to play a full season for Arsenal.
 During his second season at Auxerre, a season in which he was expected to get some significant playing time, Diaby failed to gain the confidence of manager Jacques Santini primarily due to repetitive injuries he endured during the autumn portion of the 2005–06 season.
 After returning to the team, Diaby struggled to return to form, which ultimately resulted in his sale to Arsenal.
 His highest output for appearances with Arsenal came in the 2009–10 season when he played in 40 matches of Arsenal's total of 55 competitive matches in the season.